-Boxing World C'ships: India’s Narender Berwal enters pre-quarterfinals with easy win
+Boxing World C'ships: India’s Narender Berwal, Rohit Mor through to pre-quarterfinals

 India appealed against the verdict, asserting that the referee should have attributed the end of the bout to the Korean’s head butt instead of the cut reopening despite medical attention.

 “It is a slight technicality but the jury did not agree with our contention.
-Our appeal was unfortunately rejected,” said Nieva.
+Our appeal was unfortunately rejected,” Nieva told PTI.

 Nieva was seen expressing his displeasure with the decision after the bout, which also left Chahar stunned.

-Later tonight, Rohit Mor (57kg) and Akash (67kg) will compete in their second-round bouts.

-While Rohit will take on Bosnia and Herzegovina’s Alen Rahimic, Akash will face Germany’s Deniel Krotter.

-The gold winners at the showpiece will walk away with prize money of $100,000.
+The gold winners at the showpiece will walk away with a prize money of $100,000.

 The silver medallists are to be given $50,000, and both bronze-medallists will be awarded $25,000 each.
-The total prize purse stands at a whopping USD 2.6 million.
+The total prize purse stands at a whopping $2.6 million.

 India are being represented by its reigning national champions across weight categories.